runfeng123/Cbbcccbb-3D-yolov4-with-3-Layers-representation/README.md

   #### representation of data

-  Real world area we want to cover: 150m x 150m
+  Real world area should be covered: 150m x 150m

   Devide the data into 3 layers along the z axis

-  Each layer represents a channel of RGB image
+  Each layer represents a channel of a RGB image

   Partition of grid(x,y): 0.15m